Medicine Ball Squat

 1. 1

-Stand with your feet shoulder-width apart, holding a medicine ball at chest level.
+Stand with your feet shoulder-width apart, holding a medicine ball with both hands at chest height.

 2. 2